 Use the Template to Create a Customized Cover Letter

 To customize your cover letter further, look for a contact person at the company, ideally the hiring manager or HR contact, and address the letter to this person.
-If you have an employee contact at the company who is willing to refer you, be sure to mention them as soon as possible in the cover letter.
+If you have an employee contact at the company who is willing to refer you, be sure to mention them in the first paragraph of your cover letter.
 Employee referrals carry a lot of weight with hiring managers.

 Double-check to make sure there is none of the template information left in your final saved version.
 Finally, carefully proofread for grammar and typographical errors before saving and sending your cover letter.